spirosavlonitis/phoenix_password/README.md

 PhoenixPassword.new(:restore=>true,:restore_cmb=>7,:checkpoint=>true,:check_cmb=>7,:check_fraction=>4)
 ```

-If you continue to restore you will be notified when all the combinations have been generated and how to change to the next combination length
+If you continue to restore you will be notified when all the combinations have been generated and how to change to the next combination length.

 ==================================================================================================